 Online dating has come a long way since the days of Match.com.
 Not only are there more people on dating sites and apps but there are more options available (swipes, curated matches, search etc.).
 The days of usernames on dating sites is quickly fading.
 Divulging hometowns, neighborhood residences, colleges attended, Instagram handles and daily routines can easily provide creeps, thieves and scammers with the information needed to know more about you than you ever intended.
 This coupled with the amount of data shared on dating profiles, the introduction of reverse image searches and data from other social media sites can lead to greater exposure for stalking, scamming, embarrassment and identity theft.
 Not only have I helped countless folks with their photos, bio and app choices but I have trained folks in how to recognize red flags and remain vigilant. (see press coverage here)

 Monitor Your Social Media Photos

 People are sharing more photos than ever before and often times the privacy settings can be tricky to manage or keep at intended levels.
 Photos can reveal a lot of information, more than you could ever know.
 Facebook and Instagram are the two platforms that come to mind as the biggest culprits for unintended exposure.
 Scammers have been known to download photos from Facebook and Instagram and take on the user’s identity to create a dating profile.
 Don’t make your photos nor profiles public as this information contains hometown information, colleges attended and birthdays (think public posts on walls, birthday postings on Instagram etc.).
 Photos are the first things scammers look for when creating a dating profile and often times when enough information is gathered, they can then lookup additional information on LinkedIn to build an exhaustive profile.

-Review Your Routines
+Review Your Routines, Check-ins

 Do you check into Barry’s Bootcamp on Yelp/Foursquare every Monday at 8am?
 Do you constantly post gym selfies at your Zumba class?
-Do you post photos the view from your porch or window?
+Do you post photos the view from your porch or window on Instagram?
 Do you reference going to the Fort Mason farmers market every Sunday?
 These innocent pieces of information reveal your routines i.e. where you are likely to be found and when you are likely not to be home.
 Thieves can use this to break into your home.
 Creeps can identify your routines and follow you home from work, gym or grocery stores.
 There is nothing wrong with expressing your hobbies but limit the audience, detail or timing of such posts, check-ins and photos.
 Also, take off your work ID badges when not at the office.
 It is easy to view them on the bus, waiting in line at lunch or at the bar during happy hour.

-Limit The Information Provided On Dating Profiles
+Limit The Information On Dating Profiles

 Dating apps are notorious for requesting a significant amount of information from user’s to fill out a profile.
 While I believe not listing enough information on your profile can hurt your chances for success (i.e. too few photos, not enough biographical data) there is such a thing as TMI (too much information) displayed on dating profiles.
 When listing hometown, you don’t have to list the exact town you grew up in, a general area is suffice.
 This makes it easier to protect your identity (think password reminder questions – see below).
 Your exact job title and company is not necessary when filling out your profile for Bumble (use more generic terms i.e. product marketer at ed-tech company or analyst at financial services firm).
 Apps/sites like Bumble are the most vulnerable as people are more than willing to supply this info via LinkedIn.

 Password Recovery and Reminder Questions